micharbet/CLE/HOWTO.md

                file exists
 - CLE_WTITLE   string to be terminal window title
 - CLE_SRC      web store of CLE for updates and documentation downloads
+- CLE_DIR      where are current cle files, usually its $HOME
+- CLE_TODIR    if this value is set before remote ssg session starts, it causes the environment will be placed to other path than $HOME.
+This is useful on systems without home directories.
+- CLE_IP       contains IP address in case of remote session

+## CLE modules

+...to be documented